nstuyvesant/time-and-billing/README.md

 - Salesforce limits the number of queries, data manipulation language (DML), and REST Callouts on a per hour basis.
 The code is designed to bulkify requests often at the expense of simplicity.
 - This integration will not detect Tempo Work Logs deleted that were previously synchronized.
 - When deploying code from Salesforce Sandbox to Production, pick "Run specified tests" and paste TimeAndBillingMonthlySpec,TimeAndBillingSpec,TimeAndBillingServiceSpec,TimeAndBillingDailySpec into the text area field then click OK.

-## Logic for billing against burndown
-- As we iterate through time entries to bill, Account.Remaining Hours will not dynamically update
-- We could set a variable for the first time entry for that account, then deduct hours as we go
-- currentAccount = null
-- For time entries
--   if currentAccount != thisAccount
-- If Account.Entitlement Remaining < 0, burndown is not relevant
-- If TODAY < Account.Entitlement Start OR TODAY > Entitlement Ends, burndown is not relevant
--